 2. October – PHP CMS platform

-It is a relatively new PHP CMS that uses Laravel framework as the foundation that is already used by different developers to build modern applications.
+It is a relatively new PHP CMS that uses the Laravel framework as the foundation that is already used by different developers to build modern applications.
 That makes it distinct especially for developers when it comes to coding as compared to popular WordPress; it is more towards object-oriented programming.

-October CMS become popular and in talks when it got the award by CMS Critic Award contest for the Best Flat File CMS, thus for front end structure it doesn’t need any database software instead it uses flat-file-database, however, it supports MySQL, SQLite and PostgreSQL.
+October CMS become popular and in talks when it got the award by CMS Critic Award contest for the Best Flat File CMS, thus for front end structure it doesn’t need any database software instead it uses flat-file-database, however, it supports MySQL, SQLite, and PostgreSQL.
 This gives it liberty from database attacks and SQL injections.
 Also, it has a clean code that is easy to expand MVC and to add your own plug-in installation.